Travel Budget Guide

 Semuc Champey

 Natural paradise with budget hostels from $10/night.
-While remote, the stunning turquoise pools and cave adventures offer incredible value for adventure seekers.
+Stunning turquoise pools and cave adventures.

 From $10/nightTours $25-40